 - 45. Computerization of the Central Registrar's Office: Central Registrar's office has been computerized to create a digital ecosystem for Multi-State Cooperative Societies, which will assist in processing applications and service requests in a time bound manner. - 46.
-Scheme for computerization of office of RCSs in States and Union Territories: To increase 'Ease of doing business' for Cooperative Societies and create a digital ecosystem for transparent paperless regulation in all States/Union Territories, a Centrally Sponsored Project for computerization of RCS Offices has been approved by the Government.
-Grants will be provided for purchase of hardware, development of software, etc. to the States/ UTs. - 47.
-Computerization of Agriculture and Rural Development Banks (ARDBs): To strengthen the Long-term Cooperative Credit structure, the project of computerization of 1,851 units of Agriculture and Rural Development Banks (ARDBs) has been approved by the Government.
+Scheme for computerization of office of RCSs in States and Union Territories: To increase 'Ease of doing business' for Cooperative Societies and create a digital ecosystem for transparent paperless regulation in all the States/ Union Territories, a Centrally Sponsored Project for computerization of RCS Offices has been approved by the Government.
+Grants will be provided for purchase of hardware, development of software, etc. to the States/ UTs.
+So far, proposals from 33 States/ UTs have been received for the project, out of which 30 have been sanctioned. - 47.
+Computerization of Agriculture and Rural Development Banks (ARDBs): To strengthen the long-term cooperative credit structure, the project of computerization of 1,851 units of Agriculture and Rural Development Banks (ARDBs) spread across 13 States/ Union Territories has been approved by the Government.
 NABARD is the implementing agency for the project and will develop a national level software for ARDBs.
-Hardware, support for Digitization of legacy data, training to the employees, etc. will be provided under the project.
+Hardware, support for digitization of legacy data, training to the employees, etc. will be provided under the project.
+So far, proposals received from 8 States have been sanctioned under the project.